Bachelor of Laws

 Why study a Bachelor of Laws at UNSW?

-Join our diverse cohort of interdisciplinary thinkers who combine their passion for law and justice with expertise in other disciplines at UNSW Law & Justice, the #12 highest-rated Law Faculty in the world.
-We’re also ranked #1 in Sydney and #13 globally for Law and Legal Studies.*
+Join our diverse cohort of interdisciplinary thinkers who combine their passion for law and justice with expertise in other disciplines at UNSW Law & Justice, ranked #1 in Australia and #12 globally for law and legal studies (QS World University Rankings by Subject, 2025).

 At UNSW, we offer a bachelor's degree in law as part of a double degree.
 You’ll choose a second degree from a wide range of UNSW degrees to pair with the Bachelor of Laws (LLB) and graduate with two qualifications.
 Tailor your double degree to your interests, with 20 study areas across a range of disciplines.